-The subject property is bounded by Angelica Street to the north and an undeveloped right-of-way to the south.
-The parcels to the east and west of this site are both currently zoned GU with a RES 1:2.5 FLU designation.
-Both properties are developed with single-family homes.
-To the north across Angelica Street are more parcels zoned GU with a RES 1:2.5 FLU designation.
-The property to the south of the undeveloped ROW is in the city limits of Cocoa.
+The subject property is bounded by Detroit Street to the north.
+The parcels to the east, south and west of this site are currently zoned GU with a RES 1:2.5 FLU designation.
+These properties are developed with single-family homes.
+To the north across Detroit Street are more parcels zoned GU, AU and AU(L) all with a RES 1:2.5 FLU designation.

 The existing GU classification is a holding category, allowing single-family residences on five acre lots with a minimum width and depth of 300 feet.
 The minimum house size in GU is 750 square feet.
 Section 62-1188(8) permits consideration of rezoning of non-conforming lots of record to classifications that are consistent with the density allowances of the Comprehensive Plan.
-On parcels over 5.0 acres in area, agricultural pursuits are permitted with conditions found in Section 62-1904 of Brevard County Code.
-Properties less than 5.0 acres in area could request a conditional use permit will still zoned GU.
+Accessory building or structure in GU zoning when secondary to single family residential uses, is limited as follows: Each detached accessory building or structure shall not exceed 600 square feet or 50 percent of the living area of the principal building, whichever is greater.
+Accessory buildings in the agricultural zoning classification, and barns, where permitted, are exempt from accessory size standards.
+On GU parcels over 5.0 acres in area, agricultural pursuits are permitted with conditions found in Section 62-1904 of Brevard County Code.
+Properties less than 5.0 acres in area could request a conditional use permit and would still be zoned GU.
+The applicant has decided to rezone the parcel.